 Oyster Rockefeller Pasta from Desire Oyster Bar is a delicious spin on the typical seafood and white wine variety, while Oyster Jambalaya from Don’s Seafood puts a tasty twist on the classic New Orleans dish.

 If it’s po-boys you seek, you’ll have plenty of options to choose from, with restaurants serving up everything from traditional Oyster Po-Boys (Acme Oyster House) to Oyster Rockefeller Po-Boys (Oceana Restaurant) to BBQ Oyster Po-Boys (Red Fish Grill).

 Tons of restaurants will be at the fest, so look out for French Quarter favorites like Antoine’s and Royal House plus incredible restaurants from elsewhere in the city like Superior Seafood in Uptown, Katie’s Restaurant in Mid-City and Jacques-Imo’s Cafe in the Riverbend.

 Need something sweet after your oyster-filled meal?
 Enjoy a snowball from NOLA Snow or a treat from Haydel’s Bakery.

 Festivals aren’t festivals if they only have food.
 That’s why New Orleans Oyster Fest has secured some of the city’s top talent to play at the riverfront during the course of the festival.

-A hand-picked selection of local craft vendors offers up oyster-inspired merchandise like oyster jewelry, ceramic oyster shells and cooking accessories, oyster shucking boards and even oyster socks from Kinfolk Collective.
+A hand-picked selection of local craft vendors offers up oyster-inspired merchandise like oyster jewelry, ceramic oyster shells and cooking accessories, oyster shucking boards and even oyster socks from Bonfolk Collective.